An insider's guide to Edinburgh

 The National Museum of Scotland is a favourite among locals, and I’ve visited many times over the years.
 Entry is free, so it’s the perfect place to spend a rainy afternoon discovering the diverse collections.

 It really does have a little bit of everything – from natural history and world cultures to fashion and technology.
 As a Scottish History graduate, I have a soft spot for the Scottish History and Archaeology galleries, which include information and artefacts from the Picts all the way to the present day.
-On the top floor, you’ll even find a secret roof terrace with amazing views of Edinburgh.
+On the top floor, you’ll even find a rooftop terrace with amazing views of Edinburgh.

 If you head back towards the Grand Gallery, a stunning Victorian atrium, and up the stairs, you’ll find the exhibition space, which hosts a variety of temporary shows.
 When I visited, it was hosting the Wildlife Photographer of the Year exhibition on tour from the Natural History Museum in London, featuring over 100 incredible images of animals in their natural habitats by both professional and amateur photographers.
 I particularly loved the underwater photos, giving us a glimpse into a usually unseen world.